 The awards were established in 2016 to acknowledge and applaud female leaders and diversity champions in Nova Scotia’s ICT sector, while encouraging the province’s next generation of women leaders.

 During the evening’s celebrations, Digital Diversity Awards were presented to winners in the following categories:

 Winner: Dr. Nur Zincir-Heywood – Senior Faculty, Computer Science at Dalhousie University

 Diversity Champion of the Year

-“Our awards are about actively promoting, celebrating and acknowledging leadership and diversity within Nova Scotia’s fastest growing industry,” says Ulrike Bahr-Gedalia, President and CEO, Digital Nova Scotia.
+“Our awards are about actively promoting, celebrating and acknowledging leadership and diversity within Nova Scotia’s fastest growing industry,” says Ulrike Bahr-Gedalia, former President and CEO, Digital Nova Scotia.
 “By highlighting and increasing the visibility of women leaders in ICT, we continue to showcase the many professional opportunities that exist within this fast paced, growing and ever expanding sector.
 Whilst it still may be male-dominated, we are working diligently toward gender parity on many levels, as we know that a more diverse sector and community, makes for more a productive and prosperous nation overall.”